 Arrive at Singapore’s Changi International Airport.
 After brief customs and immigration formalities, transfer to the deluxe Shangri-La Hotel.
 The balance of the day is reserved for quiet time to relax and get settled.
-This evening, gather for a welcome reception followed by a short presentation by the Smithsonian Journeys Expert.
+This evening, gather for a welcome reception followed by a short introductory talk by your Smithsonian Journeys Expert.
 Afterward, enjoy a welcome dinner at the hotel.
 (R)

 Day 4 — Singapore

-Later this afternoon, get together in the Smithsonian Journeys Travelers Corner for friendly conversation.
+Early this evening, join fellow travelers in the Smithsonian Journeys Travelers Corner for friendly conversation.
 (B)

 Day 5 — Singapore / the Eastern & Oriental Express Train

-Start the day with a talk by a local speaker who’ll talk about current-day economics and cultural influences affecting Singapore.
-Later, set out on a fascinating excursion to learn about Singapore’s Peranakan people who are locally born of Chinese and Malay heritage.
+Start the day with a talk by a local speaker about current-day economics and cultural influences affecting Singapore.
+Later, set out on a fascinating excursion to learn about Singapore’s Peranakan people who are locally born of Chinese and Malay ancestry.
 This community is an important part of Singapore’s multi-cultural heritage.